Draparnaudia

 Draparnaudia is a genus of air-breathing land snails, terrestrial pulmonate gastropod mollusks in the superfamily Partuloidea.

 Draparnaudia is the only genus in the family Draparnaudiidae.

-Both the family name and the genus name of these snails were created to honor the 18th century French malacologist Jacques Philippe Raymond Draparnaud.
+The genus name was created to honor the 18th century French malacologist Jacques Philippe Raymond Draparnaud.

 Distribution

 This genus is endemic to New Caledonia, in Melanesia and – probably introduced – to Vanuatu.

 Taxonomy

 The family Draparnaudiidae is classified within the informal group Orthurethra, itself belonging to the clade Stylommatophora within the clade Eupulmonata (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).
 Draparnaudia is the type genus of the family Draparnaudiidae.

 Draparnaudiidae consists of one genus with six species: